-ASI Datalab at ASI – Higher resource efficiency in Automotive Testing
+ASI Datalab at ASI – Higher resource efficiency in Automotive Testing and Validation

-Understanding events in Test Cycle
+Understanding events in automotive test cycle

 - Zone 1- Test Execution- High time consumption